-- Distribute a Media Agent component to clients, using the Data Protector graphical user interface and Installation Server.
-See "Remote installation" (page 65). - Install the ADIC/GRAU library: - On a Windows system, do the following: - a.
-Copy the aci.dll, winrpc32.dll and ezrpc32.dll libraries to the Data_Protector_home\bin directory.
+- 1. Distribute a Media Agent component to clients, using the Data Protector graphical user interface and Installation Server.
+See "Remote installation". - 2.
+Install the ADIC/GRAU library: - On a Windows system, do the following: - i.
+Copy the aci.dll, winrpc32.dll and ezrpc32.dll libraries to the Data_Protector home\bin directory.
 (These three libraries are part of the DAS client software shipped with the ADIC/GRAU library.
-They can be found either on the installation media or in the C:\DAS\AMU\ directory on the AMU-PC.) - b.
-Copy these three files to the %SystemRoot%\system32 directory as well. - c.
+They can be found either on the installation media or in the C:\DAS\AMU\ directory on the AMU-PC.) - ii.
+Copy these three files to the %SystemRoot%\system32 directory as well. - iii.
 Copy Portinst and Portmapper service to the DAS client.
 (These requirements are part of the DAS client software shipped with the ADIC/GRAU library.
-They can be found on the installation media.) - d.
+They can be found on the installation media.) - iv.
 In the Control Panel, go to Administrative Tools, Services and start portinst to install portmapper.
-The DAS client needs to be restarted to run the portmapper service. - e.
+The DAS client needs to be restarted to run the portmapper service. - v.
 After restarting the system, check if portmapper and both rpc services are running (in the Control Panel, go to Administrative Tools, Services and check the status of the services. - On an HP-UX system, copy the libaci.sl shared library into the /opt/omni/lib directory.
 You must have permissions to access this directory.
 Make sure that the shared library has read and execute permissions for everyone (root, group and others).
 The libaci.sl shared library is part of the DAS client software shipped with the ADIC/GRAU library.
 It can be found on the installation media. - On an AIX system, copy the libaci.o shared library into the /usr/omni/lib directory.
 You must have permissions to access this directory.
 Make sure that the shared library has read and execute permissions for everyone (root, group and others).
 The libaci.o shared library is part of the DAS client software shipped with the ADIC/GRAU library.
 It can be found on the installation media.

 At this stage, you should have your hardware connected and your DAS software properly installed.

-Run the following command to check whether the library drives are properly connected to your system:
+From the default Data Protector administrative commands location, execute the devbra -dev command to check whether the library drives are properly connected to your system.